mf-luder/flactrack/README.md

 # flactrack

 Flactrack is a shell script for splitting single-file albums into tagged flac tracks using a cue file.
 It uses only the command line flac encoder/decoder and standard utilities, and is meant to be portable and robust.
-Tracks are encoded concurrently, which makes the job significantly faster on multi-core CPUs then it would otherwise be.
+Tracks are encoded concurrently, which makes the job significantly faster on multi-core CPUs than it would otherwise be.

 ## Usage